LispCookbook/cl-cookbook/getting-started.md

 Speaking of editors: of course, we can have a much more interactive workflow with a good editor setup.
 But you can already work like this.

-### More ergonomic REPL
+### A more ergonomic REPL: rlwrap

-The REPL is not very ergonomic out of the box, at least with SBCL: the arrow keys do not work in order to recall history (the previous commands entered), you don't have completion of built-in Lisp functions, etc. You can slightly enhance its functionality by installing and using `rlwrap`.
+The REPL is not very ergonomic out of the box, at least with SBCL: the arrow keys do not work in order to recall history (the previous commands entered), you don't have completion of built-in Lisp functions, etc.

+You can slightly enhance its functionality by installing and using `rlwrap`.

 | **Operating system** | **command**              |
 |----------------------|--------------------------|